LX3JL/xlxd/README.md

 ```
  # nano /xlxd/src/main.h

- For YSF you need to define a default HotSpot frrequency !!!
+ For YSF you need to define a default HotSpot frequency !!!

 ```
 ###### Download and compile the XLX sources